-At last, she rose from the ground and when she looked at herself the mirror she gasped.
+At last, she rose from the ground and when she looked at herself in the mirror she gasped.

 The bright, slit, golden eyes were not hers.
 They couldn’t have been.
 She rubbed her face, desperately trying to wipe away the error.
-When she looked at the mirror again, and saw that they were still there, staring back at her, practically laughing at her, she screamed, bolted from the bathroom and, without thinking, jumped out the two-story window.
+When she looked at the mirror again and saw that they were still there, staring back at her, practically laughing at her, she screamed, bolted from the bathroom and, without thinking, jumped out the window.

 He couldn’t get near her.
 He felt like such a stalker.
 Every night he crept around the estate like a burglar, hoping to catch a glimpse of her because that’s all he could do.
 He couldn’t get inside.
 Or rather, going inside was a death wish.
-So, he chose to lurk in the darkness, watching her as she peered out the window in that zombie like state.
+So, he chose to lurk in the darkness, watching her as she peered out the window in that zombie-like state.